 The Chief Executive Officer/designee shall develop the criteria for selection of students who may be eligible to transfer and the criteria for the identification of receiving schools pursuant to this policy and shall establish efficient administrative procedures to consider transfer requests under paragraph 4.
 The transfer criteria and administrative procedures shall be reviewed and approved by the Board of Education.
-Thereafter the transfer criteria and administrative procedures shall be reviewed annually by the Chief Executive Officer/designee and any changes reported to the Board of Education.
+Thereafter the transfer criteria and administrative procedures reported to the Board of Education.

-LEGAL REF.: Illinois School Code: 105 ILCS 5/10-20.24, -21.3, -22.5, -22.41; Illinois Public Act

-92-604; Federal Public Law 107-110, Sec.
-1116 (the Federal Elementary and

-Secondary Education Act of 1965, as amended, 20 U.S.C.
+- LEGAL REF.: Illinois School Code: 105 ILCS 5/10-20.24, -21.3, -22.5, -22.41; Illinois Public Act 92-604; Federal Public Law 107-110, Sec.
+1116 (the Federal Elementary and Secondary Education Act of 1965, as amended, 20 U.S.C.
 Sec.
-6317)

-CROSS REF.: Board Policy #7.063 - School Attendance Areas

-Administrative Procedure Handbook - Section 20.1-.4; 20.23-.26; 20.31-.32
+6317) - CROSS REF.: Board Policy #7.063 School Attendance Areas Administrative Procedure Handbook - Section 20.1-.4; 20.23-.26; 20.31-.32